healthfirstbeforemoney-group/healthfirstbeforemoney-group/README.md

 Never give up, your days are yet to come, just a matter of time.
 When you are helping others and expecting something in return, you are doing business, not kindness.
 Doing a business is not a joke, so never reply your customers or friends or suppliers when you are angry, never promise your customers or friends or suppliers with something when you are happy and never make decisions on whatever you to do when you are sad.
 Stop expecting loyalty from people who cannot even give you honesty.
 But nevertheless, remember that whenever you wish good things to others, good things come back to you.
+This is the law of nature.
 <!--
 **healthfirstbeforemoney-group/healthfirstbeforemoney-group** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.